 Remember to plan in advance as tickets sell out quickly.

 As of this summer, Grand Rapids Beer Trolley is now offering GRtuks to accommodate up to six-passengers for beer, wine, coffee, and hard cider tours around Grand Rapids.
 Tuks are three-wheeled electric vehicles that are common forms of transportation in Europe and Asia.

 GRtuks can be rented for $250 for two hours, $350 for three hours, or $450 for four hours.
-The Grand Rapids Beer Trolley and GRtuks is a great way to enjoy the summer weather with friends and froth without worrying about driving or parking.
+The Grand Rapids Beer Trolley and GRtuks is a great way to enjoy the summer weather with friends without worrying about driving or parking.

 Nestled on Ottawa Avenue, Sidebar is an intimate craft cocktail hideout with seating for 18.
 Sidebar offers a variety of classic and modern cocktails that change seasonally so there is always something new to discover.

 Staffed with knowledgeable bartenders, comfortable seating, and a turntable, Sidebar’s atmosphere is perfect for a quiet conversation with a lifelong friend or a fellow craft cocktail enthusiast.

 Visit Sidebar Monday to Thursday from 4 PM to 11 PM; Friday and Saturday from 4 PM to Midnight; and Sunday from 4 PM to 10 PM.

 No matter how much you think you know about Grand Rapids, there is always more to discover and explore.